FAQs: Making a complaint about a company’s accounts

 What will happen to the company if my complaint is upheld?

-The Conduct Committee’s powers are restricted to seeking the correction of defective accounts.
+The FRC’s powers are restricted to seeking the correction of defective accounts.
 In many cases, we accept corrective action by a company without the issue of a press notice.
 We may, however, issue a press notice setting out our conclusions on a case, the reasons for those conclusions, and the corrective action that has been agreed with the company.
 Where appropriate, we refer our findings to other relevant bodies, such as the FCA or a professional body.